tassia/NeoGeoWeb/README.md

 This git repository will be used by the GeoTrio group in NeoGeoWeb course.
-Rachel is trying to add text
+Rachel is trying to add text ha ha ha